lorenzofranzone/tws/README.md

    </html>
    ```

-   No need to manually rewrite CSS — everything is scoped and generated for you.
+   No need to manually rewrite CSS — all styles are scoped and automatically generated for you.

    Without a `theme-*` class, will use the properties of the default theme defined in `data.default`.